10 Aug Wear the Crown. Be the Crown.

-Sovereigns, or what we today like to call Royals, may one day be crowned the official leader of their country.
-This ascent to the throne is most often dictated by the order in which the Royal falls within the family tree.
-Depending on the size and significance of the country, when a Royal ascends to the throne it often involves lots of fanfare and extensive coverage by the global media.
-Compare this ascent to the throne to the ascent of you or someone in your organization into a leadership role.
-Sure, you may receive some recognition in the company newsletter, or, if you are high on the organizational chart and your organization is a media darling, you may even be recognized with lots of fanfare – quite possibly similar to that of a new king or queen.
+Sovereigns, or what we call Royals in today’s vernacular have the opportunity to one day be crowned the official leader of their country.
+Ascending to the throne is often dictated by the order within their family tree.
+Depending on the size and significance of the country, when a Royal ascends to the throne it often involves much fanfare and extensive coverage by the global media.
+Compare this ascent to the ascent of someone in an organization moving into a leadership role.
+Recognition will likely be in the company newsletter, or, if the organization is a media darling, and the position is high on the organizational chart, they may be recognized with fanfare similar to that of a new king or queen.